One of the biggest debates my couples have when planning their wedding is whether or not they should have an unplugged ceremony!

 There are a few great reasons unplugged ceremonies are popular:

-- It forces your guests to be truly present and not watching the ceremony through a screen.
-We spend soooo much time looking at our screens that we don’t even know about the little moments that we’re missing out on.
+1. It forces your guests to be truly present and not watch the ceremony through a screen.
+We spend soooo much time looking at the screens that we don’t even know about the little moments that we’re missing out on.
 Your wedding is a BIG moment, and it’s something people should be paying full attention to.

 There also a few reasons why some couples are okay with having phones at the ceremony: